Health Professions Applications Tutoring

 PhD Student, Literatures in English

-I am a second year PhD student in the Literatures in English department where my research focuses broadly on violence.
+I am a PhD candidate in the Literatures in English department where my research focuses broadly on violence.
 Previously, I have worked on the mediation and memorialization of the Chibok girls kidnapping by the Boko Haram terrorist group in Nigeria.
 My dissertation project will be moving away from political violence to environmental violence—which is interesting to me because ecological violence may not always offer the same kind of spectacle that political violence offers.
 For example, I will be focusing on the (bio)political dynamics that influences the movement of toxic waste materials from the countries in the global North to African and Black communities globally.
 I want to see how this process can be used to understand the condition of Blackness and American empire-making globally.

 I have studied in different parts of the world before coming to Cornell.
 I obtained my Bachelor’s degree in English and History at the University of Nigeria, Nsukka.
 After that, I studied for my Masters degree at Goethe University of Frankfurt with a semester stay at Utrecht University, the Netherlands.
 In the US, I studied at the University of Wisconsin-Madison before coming to Cornell.
 These international experiences influence my approach to writing as I am attentive to not only working with multicultural populations, but I also help my students to craft their essays in a way that is culturally sensitive and globally conscious.
 Having taught at Cornell’s First Year Writing Seminar for a year now, coupled with my experience interning at the Knight Institute last summer, I have worked with several students on different writing projects, including applying for medical schools or gaining healthcare summer internships.
 I am delighted to work with students to help them achieve their dreams.